fodothing/GloVe_CNN/README.md

 # GloVe_CNN
-The more papers you read, the more you will know!
+A simplified CNN language model.

+The paper code is still under revision, the latest version will be released later.